focusing on ministries with children, adolescents, and families, for staff positions in congregations, outdoor

-- Theological Core Courses: 20 semester hours in biblical studies, systematic theology, church history, person in ministry, spirituality, denominational identity.
+- Theological Core Courses: 28 semester hours in biblical studies, theology, church history, person in ministry, spirituality, denominational identity.

-- Elective Courses: 16 semester hours of self-selected courses of interest.
+- Elective Courses: 10 semester hours of self-selected courses.

 For the sake of the mission of the church, graduates of the Master of Arts in Youth and Family Ministry degree program at Trinity Lutheran Seminary should be able to:

-- Think and act biblically and theologically, using the resources of scripture and the church’s tradition
+- Use appropriately the resources of scripture and the church’s historical and theological tradition

 - Read and interpret critically and accurately contexts of mission and ministry

-- Articulate a vision for youth and family ministry that is appropriate to the mission of particular congregations and faithful to the gospel
+- Articulate a vision for youth and family ministry appropriate to the mission of the church

-A minimum of 200 hours of supervised field experience completed in consultation with the program director.
-While most field experience is done in congregations, some may be accomplished in agencies or other relevant settings.
-The aim is to engage in ministry practice within the framework of academic study and theological reflection.
+A minimum of 200 hours of supervised field experience will be completed in consulation with the Contextual Education Office.
+This will be done while taking the Leadership in Context seminar for 3 semester hours of credit.
+The aim is for students to engage in the practice of ministry within the framework of academic study and theological reflection.